 CC BY-NC Attribution NonCommercial

 The work can be copied, distributed, displayed, performed, and modified, but the work cannot be used commercially unless a permission is obtained from the author.
-The copyright law in Finland does not determine what is commercial use and the person using the works has to consider each case separately (for example, a work with this license cannot be shared in a commercial or advertise-funded blog, webpage or repository).
-CC BY-NC –license is recommended only in special cases, such as when the work would probably be utilized for commercial purposes and the author wants to prevent this.
+It hasn’t been determined what commercial use is, so, the person using the works has to consider each case separately.
+For example, a work with this license cannot be shared in a commercial or advertise-funded blog, webpage or repository.
+CC BY-NC license is recommended only in special cases, such as when the probability of utilizing the work for commercial purposes is high and author wants to prevent this.

 CC BY-NC-SA Attribution NoDerivatives NonCommercial

 The work can be copied, distributed, displayed, performed, and modified only for non-commercial purposes, as long it is distributed on the same terms.
-This license is often used for learning materials (for example, in MIT).
+This license is often used with learning materials (for example, in MIT Open CourseWare).

 CC BY-NC-ND Attribution NonCommercial NoDerivatives

 The work can be copied, distributed, displayed and performed, but the work cannot be modified in any way.
 In addition, it cannot be used for commercial purposes.
-This license has often been used for works such as audio books, podcasts and works of art which are hoped to have a maximum distribution, but exactly in the same form as the original work.
+This license has often been used for works such as audio books, podcasts and works of art which are hoped to reach the widest possible distribution, but exactly in the same form as the original work.
+For example, TED Talks are licensed under the CC BY-NC-ND license.

 CC 0 Public Domain

-Avoimen julkaisemisen periaatteet, Decision of the Rector of the University of Helsinki 21st June 2017
+Principles of Open Publishing, Decision of the Rector of the University of Helsinki 21 June 2017

-Rehbinder, Maria & Pesola, Mari, Miten määrität aineistolle käyttöehdot – tutkimusaineistojen lisensiointi, Powerpoint-presentation, Aalto-university
+Rehbinder, Maria & Pesola, Mari, Miten määrität aineistolle käyttöehdot – tutkimusaineistojen lisensiointi, webinar 16 May 2017, Aalto University

 Tarmo Toikkanen ja Ville Oksanen: Opettajan tekijänoikeusopas.
 Finn Lectura, Helsinki 2011.